Lawyer defending Trump accustomed to political disaster - WTMJ

 It was at odds with Castor’s reputation as a sure-footed, loquacious, media-savvy prosecutor from the Philadelphia suburbs who for decades had seemed as comfortable in front of a camera as in a courtroom.

-Castor will have a chance to make a different impression when he begins to present Trump’s defense, expected Friday.
+Castor returned Friday in Trump’s defense, in a smoother, more scripted performance interspersed with slickly produced videos.
+He argued that Trump could not have — and would not have — encouraged the violent insurrection at the U.S. Capitol on Jan.
+6.

-Still, he stumbled in his first appearance Tuesday, referring to himself as the “lead prosecutor” for Trump’s defense, before correcting himself, and called House managers — the real prosecutors in the case — “brilliant” and their presentation “well done.”
+In his first appearance Tuesday, he stumbled early, referring to himself as the “lead prosecutor” for Trump’s defense, before correcting himself, and called House managers — the real prosecutors in the case — “brilliant” and their presentation “well done.”
 He also acknowledged something that former president has not, namely that Trump lost the election.

 Instead of arguing a legal theory, he instead tried a political one, that Democrats only brought the impeachment on because they wanted to foreclose any chance of Trump running for president again.